-- Some payment gateways, such as PayPal Personal, do not allow collecting credit card information on your own page, so your forms will simply redirect users to these sites to complete payments.
+- Some payment gateways, such as PayPal Personal, do not allow collecting credit card information on your form.
+It will redirect you to the payment gateway to complete the transaction.

 - Compare the options — other good options could be PayJunction, 2checkout, or Worldpay.

-Now that we’ve got the basics handled, let’s go on learning the types of order forms we can use on JotForm.
+Now that we’ve got the basics handled, let’s learn the types of order forms we can use on Jotform through this link.